 The best time for photography from Mrs Macquarie's Point is pre-dawn, around sunrise, around sunset and after sunset.
 You need full range of lenses for this spot depending on what you want to shoot.
 Telephoto shots from there could be also very nice as well as wide-angle shots.

-The Kirribilli and Mrs Macquarie's Chair lookouts are the two most well-known lookouts and provide the most classical views.
+The Kirribilli and Mrs Macquarie's Chair lookouts are two the most well-known lookouts and provide the most classical views.

 Mrs Macquarie's Chair on maps: